 Home-schooled students must demonstrate compliance with state and local education regulations.
-Demonstration of the competencies outlined above combined with scores on a standardized college admission test examination, such as the ACT or the SAT, must satisfy the minimum qualifications for admission.
+Demonstration of the competencies outlined above must satisfy the minimum qualifications for admission.

 GED Students

 Admission may be granted to students who were awarded a high school equivalency diploma by passing a standardized evaluation, such as the General Educational Development (GED) test or the External Diploma Program (EDP).
 Standardized test scores may be requested.